batteryshark/agentkit/README.md

 ## 📦 Built-in Capabilities

-AgentKit comes with an example out of the box:
+AgentKit comes with example plugins out of the box (see plugins).

-- **🍎 macOS Notifier**: Send native macOS notifications

 ## 🌍 Environment Management